ExSample: Efficient Searches on Video Repositories through Adaptive Sampling: Related Work

-Video analytics methods employing surrogate models are largely orthogonal to our work: we can apply ExSample to sample frames, while still leveraging a cascaded classifier so that expensive models are only applied on frames where fast, surrogate models have sufficient confidence.
+Video analytics methods employing proxy models are largely orthogonal to our work: We can apply ExSample to sample frames, while still leveraging a cascaded classifier so that expensive models are only applied on frames where fast, proxy models have sufficient confidence.
 The extensions to limit queries proposed to BlazeIt are not orthogonal, as they involve controlling the sampling method, but a fusion sampling approach that combines ExSample with BlazeIt may be possible.
-Nevertheless, a major limitation of BlazeIt is that it requires applying the surrogate model on every video frame even for limit queries; as we showed in Section \ref{sec:eval}, this presents a major bottleneck that can make BlazeIt slower on limit queries than random sampling.
+Nevertheless, a major limitation of BlazeIt is that it requires applying the proxy model on every video frame, even for limit queries; as we showed in Section \ref{sec:eval}, this presents a major bottleneck that can make BlazeIt slower on limit queries than random sampling.

-\begin{highlight} Besides methods employing surrogate models, several approaches, such as Chameleon~\cite{chameleon} as well as~\cite{videoedge,approxnet,vstore}, consider tuning optimization knobs such as the neural network model architecture, input resolution, and sampling framerate to achieve the optimal speed-accuracy tradeoff.
-Like surrogate models, these approaches are orthogonal to ExSample and can be applied in conjunction. \end{highlight}
+Besides methods employing proxy models, several approaches, such as Chameleon~\cite{chameleon} as well as~\cite{videoedge,approxnet,vstore}, consider tuning optimization knobs such as the neural network model architecture, input resolution, and sampling framerate to achieve the optimal speed-accuracy tradeoff.
+Like proxy models, these approaches are orthogonal to ExSample and can be applied in conjunction.

+An alternative approach altogether is to create an index of the dataset ahead of time.
+For queries on video, this could be done using a multi-use proxy embedding model. \cite{tasti} trains a convolutional model to be reusable for multiple tasks.
+Part of the motivation is to avoid the repeated per-query scan overhead that makes some of the approaches based on proxy models be very expensive; however, it requires some ahead of time knowledge of the queries that will be run. \sys targets the problem of working with a dataset that has not been indexed ahead of time on ad-hoc queries, usable as long as there is a black-box detector to specify what is sought within the dataset.